 Postpartum Blood Loss

-Out of six studies, three found a significant decrease in postpartum blood loss after waterbirths (Geissbuehler et al. 2004; Zanetti-Daellenbach et al. 2007; Dahlen et al. 2013), while three studies found no differences in blood loss between waterbirth and land birth (Otigbah et al. 2000; Thoeni et al. 2005; Menakaya et al. 2013).
-In two of three studies (Geissbuehler et al. 2004; Zanetti-Daellenbach et al. 2007), researchers found that women who had waterbirths had much higher hemoglobin levels after birth compared to women who had land births.
-In one study, researchers found that women who gave birth on a birthing stool on land were two times more likely to have a postpartum hemorrhage than women who had waterbirths, even after taking into account birth weight, whether the mother had given birth before, the length of the second stage, whether the care provider was a midwife or OB, and whether the mother had any perineal trauma (Dahlen et al. 2013).
+The Nutter et al. (2014a) review concluded that people who give birth in water experience either less total blood loss or equal blood loss to people who give birth on land.
+The Gayiti et al. (2015) trial found no difference in volume of lost blood between groups.
+In another study, researchers found that people who gave birth on a birthing stool on land were two times more likely to have a postpartum hemorrhage than those who had waterbirths, even after taking into account birth weight, whether the mother had given birth before, the length of the second stage, whether the care provider was a midwife or OB, and whether the mother had any perineal trauma (Dahlen et al. 2013).

-In the Henderson et al. (2014) study, researchers compared a small subgroup of women who used the birthing pool at some point during labor to those who did not use the pool at all because it was not available or they did not want to use it.
-They found that women who used the pool were more likely to have an upright birth position and a hands-off delivery technique.
-When the researchers looked at all of the women who actually birthed in water (n = 1,519), they found that 87% of women used upright positioning during birth
+In the Henderson et al. (2014) study, researchers compared a small subgroup of people who used the birthing pool at some point during labor to those who did not use the pool at all because it was not available or they did not want to use it.
+They found that people who used the pool were more likely to have an upright birth position and a hands-off delivery technique (defined below).
+When the researchers looked at everyone who actually birthed in water (1,519 people), they found that 87% of them used upright positioning during birth.

-“Hands-off” means that the care provider does not forcibly touch the baby’s head as it is coming out.
-The hands-off delivery method is frequently recommended in clinical guidelines for waterbirth (RCM 2006; Nutter, Shaw-Battista et al. 2014b).
-In the large Henderson et al. (2014) study, researchers found that 79% of women who had waterbirth had a hands-off delivery.
+The hands-off delivery method is frequently preferred in clinical guidelines for waterbirth (RCOG/RCM 2006; Nutter et al. 2014b).
+In the large Henderson et al. (2014) study, researchers found that 79% of people who had waterbirth had a hands-off delivery.

-In one study, 72.3% of women who had waterbirths stated that they would certainly choose this method of giving birth again, while only 8.7% of women who had land births would choose that method of giving birth again (Torkamani et al. 2010).
+The Nutter et al. (2014a) review concluded that waterbirth is linked to reports of a better overall experience of childbirth compared with land birth.
+In one study, 72.3% of people who had waterbirths stated that they would certainly choose this method of giving birth again, while only 8.7% of those who had land births would choose that method of giving birth again (Torkamani et al. 2010).